wozprzemek/Reactor/README.md

 ## Getting started

-To run the application you need to have Python3 installed along with the required libraries.
+To run the application you need to have Python 3 installed along with the required libraries.

 ## Setup